u-blox/ubxlib/port/platform/esp-idf/mcu/esp32/README.md

 https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html#get-started-step-by-step

-The builds here are tested with the v5.0.1 release of ESP-IDF from [Github](https://github.com/espressif/esp-idf/releases/tag/v5.0.1) though, since `ubxlib` uses very little of ESP-IDF, versions 4.3 and 4.4 likely continue to work.
+The builds here are tested with the v5.0.3 release of ESP-IDF from [Github](https://github.com/espressif/esp-idf/releases/tag/v5.0.3) though, since `ubxlib` uses very little of ESP-IDF, versions 4.3 and 4.4 likely continue to work.

+Note: we tried moving to v5.1 and v5.1.1 but unfortunately a bug has been introduced in those releases which misinterprets the size of the flash inside the NINA-W15 module as 128 kbtyes instead of 8 Mbytes; this has been raised as an issue with ESP-IDF, see [ESP-IDF issue 12222](https://github.com/espressif/esp-idf/issues/12222).

 # SDK Usage
 You may override or provide conditional compilation flags to ESP-IDF without modifying the build file.
 Do this by setting an environment variable `U_FLAGS`, e.g.: